Paul Capsis: Biography

 In the Belvoir Street Theatre adaptation of the Indonesian-based The Cockroach Opera (1992) Capsis took the role of Kumis, a street gang leader.
 Helen Musa of The Canberra Times praised Capsis' singing as "especially notable".
 In his solo show, Burning Sequins, at Budinski's, Carlton in 1995 he variously impersonated Shirley Bassey, Bette Midler, Madonna, Tina Turner, Diana Ross, Judy Garland, Barbra Streisand and Janis Joplin.
 Capsis appeared in an Australian production of The Caucasian Chalk Circle, written by Bertolt Brecht, which was performed at the Belvoir in September 1998.
 His role was described by The Australian Jewish News' Peter Morrison as "an androgynous, dual-voiced Arkadi".

-Capsis' film work includes roles in Head On (1998) opposite Alex Dimitriades, where he took the supporting role of Johnny/Tula.
+Capsis' film work includes roles in Head On (1998) opposite Alex Dimitriades, where he took the supporting role of Johnny/Toula.
 Angela's Kitchen is an autobiographical one-man play with Capsis portraying multiple roles from his childhood.
 It was first performed at Stables Theatre, Darlinghurst in November 2010.
 During 2012 Angela's Kitchen had four runs: Beckett Theatre, Melbourne (May–June, September), Lennox Theatre, Parramatta (August) and Visy Theatre, New Farm, Queensland.
 Rebecca Harkins-Cross of The Sydney Morning Herald reviewed the Beckett Theatre performance, "Like memory itself, there is no overarching narrative here but short vignettes that move across time and continents.
 The familial story speaks to a wider history of Australia as a migrant nation."
 At the 12th Helpmann Awards in 2012 he won both Best Male Actor in a Play and Best New Australian Work.
-He appeared in Michael Kantor's film The Boy Castaways (2013), starring Megan Washington and Tim Rodgers.
+He appeared in Michael Kantor's film The Boy Castaways (2013), starring Megan Washington and Tim Rogers.
 He provided a supporting role as Stefan in the 2014 telemovie Carlotta, screened on ABC TV.